cleary/ansible-tidalcycles/README.md

 # ansible
-ansible playbooks/roles for installing various bits and pieces
+ansible playbooks/roles for installing various bits and pieces in Ubuntu Linux (primarily, it may be trivial to port it to other distros).
+I tend to track current releases, so don't expect support for versions older than current (but checkout older code!)

 # Usage:
 This repository is now using git-submodules for roles, so use the following clone command: